 He walked down the tree lined driveway towards the high walls that ran along the main road.
 The sun was shining brightly and the leaves were dancing in the breeze.
-Everything he had seen had impressed him, especially the polished floors and the well kept gardens.
-Now, he would have to wait once more to find out if his working-class accent or his address had turned the scales against him.
+Everything had impressed him, not least the polished floors and the well kept gardens.
+There was an order and a perfection about the place which conveyed a strength he wanted to be part of.

 The street light cast a dim light on the front garden as he banged the knocker against the brass letter box.
 He knew by the way Granny opened the door, that she was still annoyed.

 “Where do you think you are going at this hour of the evenin?
 Your dinner is ruined.
 I left it in the oven, but its probably dried to a crisp.”

 “I’ve been in St. Pat’s all the afternoon,” hhe told her coldly.
 “The letter got lost and I had to rush over or miss out.
 I think I impressed them.” he exaggerated.

 “You haven’t a hope of gettin in, if you went like that,” she criticised, looking him up and down.

 “Some parents would be happy to see their children trying to better themselves,” he accused, retreating up to his bedroom.

 Magda looks up from the page as the grandfather clock in the dining room opposite chimes five o’clock.
 The sky had long since become overcast and the first rumbles of thunder could be heard in the distance.

 “I hope he took raingear,” she worries as she switches on the standing lamp and continues reading the manuscript.
 She can hear Shaun’s voice telling her that she worries too much.
 She does her best to banish bad thoughts from her mind as she reads on, but her concerns are not without foundation on this particular afternoon: